box-products/handbook/appendix-01-managers.md

-Managers who feel that their energy for product work is _consistently_ suffering as a result of people management means something is structurally failing at SALT Insure.
+Managers who feel that their energy for product work is _consistently_ suffering as a result of people management means something is structurally failing at SALT.
 Those managers should raise the issue with Jonathan so we can all work on fixing the root problem.